MTech-IT-MNS-2025/Group-3/Assignment_5/Readme.md

 Through this project, you will learn:

-+ How to integrate Socket.io with Next.js for real-time features.
+* Integrate Socket.IO into a Next.js app for real-time features.
-+ How to structure a full-stack Next.js application with APIs, DB, and sockets.
+* Organize APIs and a Socket.IO server alongside Next.js pages.
-+ How to persist chat data in MongoDB and retrieve conversation history.
+* Use Mongoose schemas for chat data modeling (messages, sessions, users).
-+ How to design React components for chat interfaces (UserList, ChatWindow).
+* Implement a hybrid encryption flow with PQC KEM + symmetric encryption.
-+ How to manage authentication using JWT.
+* Safely store client-side secrets using OS keychains or IndexedDB fallback.
-+ How to prepare and deploy a full-stack app to production.
+* Produce a scalable architecture for messaging apps.

 ## 📜 License
 This project is licensed under the MIT License.